 Depending on your organization’s top priorities and content marketing goals, you might emphasize data on engagement levels, knowledge gain, behavior change, community development, up-sells, lead generation and the net new number of accountholders.
 It’s critical that you not only communicate the results, but also show how they derived specifically from your content marketing strategy or financial education program.

 Data is the key to ongoing internal support.
 Many banks and credit unions already have some form of perfunctory “financial education program” in place, but few make any effort to track its impact.
 But by providing concrete evidence of success, a strategic content marketing plan will see budget increases and program growth, which, in turn, helps you better serve your consumers, impact your community and achieve your business objectives long-term.

-To learn more about the power of content marketing and tips to get started, listen to our latest webinar Breaking Through The Noise: 3 Steps to Successful Content Marketing in Banking.
+To learn more about the power of content marketing and tips to get started, listen to our this webinar: 3 Steps to Successful Content Marketing in Banking.